1973 Monegasque general election

 General elections were held in Monaco on 4 February 1973, with a second round of voting on 11 February.
 The result was a victory for the National and Democratic Union, which won 16 of the 18 seats in the National Council.

+Electoral system

+Voters can either choose a party list or choose candidates from various lists ("panachage") for the 18 seats.
+To be elected a candidate must receive a majority of valid votes.
+If the 18 seats are not filled in the first round, the remaining seats are elected in a second round by a simple majority.